|

 under the developers name, MicroProse.
 It was a marvel, with 20 Flyable planes

-and a possible 256 planes in the air at one time, out beating any other WWII
+and a possible 256 planes in the air at one time.
+This game was out beating any other WWII

 Combat Sims of the time and afterwards.
 At twelve months old it was considered a